Oracle's two major index types are Bitmap indexes and

 Compressed indexes, like bitmap indexes,

-is faster to read from disk but takes additional CPU cycles to decompress for access
+faster to read from disk but takes additional CPU cycles to decompress for access - an

-- an uncompressed structure imposes a lower CPU load but requires more bandwidth to
+uncompressed structure imposes a lower CPU load but requires more bandwidth to read in a

-suitable for indexing low-cardinality data.
-This is not necessarily true, and bitmap
+for indexing low-cardinality data.
+This is not necessarily true, and bitmap indexes can

-indexes can be used very successfully for indexing columns with many thousands of
+be used very successfully for indexing columns with many thousands of different

 The reason for confining bitmap indexes to data warehouses is that